lemocla/Codzilla/README.md

        - Displaying the true and false value when displaying the user preferences in the profile page
        - Updating preferences in MongoDB

-      In addition, values True or False returned from MongoDB via Jinja templates couldn't be passed directly to the satement without manipulation (either by a conditional statement or else)
+      In addition, values True or False returned from MongoDB via Jinja templates couldn't be passed directly to the statement without manipulation.

-      To remedy to these issues and ensure consistency when inserting and editing document in MongoDB
+      To solve these issues and ensure consistency when inserting and editing document in MongoDB
        - Preferences checkbox where passed as a string "true" or "false", this was ensured via a validator function
        - When displaying the profile page, the string value was passed to checkbox
        - Javascript function props the attribute true or false to the checkbox